Wilson Mar bio photo

 Hello!

-Buy Visual Studio to code C# Azure Functions and cross-platform ASP.NET apps within the Microsoft ecosystem
+Write C# Azure Functions and cross-platform .NET Core apps within the Microsoft ecosystem

 Overview